-Indigenous people were twice as likely as other Australians to be admitted to hospital for injuries in 2010-11 .
-Injury was the second most common reason for Indigenous hospital admissions (after dialysis).
-The main causes of Indigenous injury-related hospital admissions in 2010-11 were 'medical complications', assault, and falls.
+Indigenous people were more likely than other Australians to be admitted to hospital for injuries in 2012-2013 .
+Injury was the most common reason for Indigenous hospital admissions (after dialysis).
+The main causes of Indigenous injury-related hospital admissions were medical complications, assault, and falls.

-In 2010, injury was the third most common cause of death for Indigenous people .
+In 2012, injury was the third most common cause of death for Indigenous people .
 The most common causes of injury-related death for Indigenous people were suicide and transport accidents.
 Indigenous people were more than twice as likely as non-Indigenous people to die from suicide and almost three times as likely to die from traffic accidents.

 The respiratory system includes all the parts of the body involved with breathing, including the nose, throat, larynx (voice box), trachea (windpipe), and lungs .
 Respiratory disease occurs if any of these parts of the body are damaged or diseased and breathing is affected.
-Common types of respiratory disease include colds and similar viral infections, asthma and pneumonia.
+Common types of respiratory disease include colds and similar viral infections, asthma, and pneumonia.